 The multi-nation acceptance of Global Tiger Day also means there is no overall body shepherding the event or offering a single thematic message to promote it.
 There isn't even an official Global Tiger Day website or logo.
 "Each government marks Global Tiger Day in a way that is relevant to its national audiences," Long says.

 A few eco-themed days have a different governmental body behind them: the United Nations.
-World Rivers Day (Sept.
-30 this year) started in Canada as a day to clean up rivers in British Colombia.
+World Rivers Day (the last Sunday of September) started in Canada as a day to clean up rivers in British Colombia.
 It expanded to become Canadian Rivers Day, then World Rivers Day.
 It has since been endorsed by several U.N. agencies.
-Clean up the World Weekend (Sept.
-14-16 this year) was started by Ian Kiernan as a one-nation event in Australia in 1990.
+Clean up the World Weekend (third weekend in September) was started by Ian Kiernan as a one-nation event in Australia in 1990.
 It went international three years later and is now held in conjunction with the United Nations Environment Programme (UNEP).
-This year will be the 20th annual worldwide event.

 Other events are sponsored by a single country.
-World Elephant Day, which was held for the first time this year on Aug.
-12, was established by the Elephant Reintroduction Foundation, an organization founded under a royal initiative of Thailand's Queen Sirikit.
+World Elephant Day, which was held for the first time on Aug.
+12, 2012, was established by the Elephant Reintroduction Foundation, an organization founded under a royal initiative of Thailand's Queen Sirikit.
 The foundation's goal is to acquire captive elephants and reintroduce them to the wild in protected forest habitats, and fundraising efforts support those efforts.
-The day was a trending topic on Twitter recently, thanks in no small part to actor William Shatner who tweeted about his role narrating a documentary the foundation released online.
+The day was a trending topic on Twitter, thanks in no small part to actor William Shatner who tweeted about his role narrating a documentary the foundation released online.

 Private groups, public days

 Some eco-themed events are started by companies, activist groups or even individuals.
 Global Wind Day (June 15) is organized by two industry associations, the European Wind Energy Association and Global Wind Energy Council.
-National Dog Day, coming up on Aug.
+National Dog Day, celebrated on Aug.
 26, was established in 2004 by pet lifestyle expert Colleen Paige, who also created events like National Mutt Day, National Farm Animals Day, National Walk Your Dog Week and National Specially-abled Pets Day.
-Neither Paige nor her Animal Miracle Foundation, which organizes the various events, responded to requests to comment for this article.

 Some events belong to the people